learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Godot/Intro to Godot.md

    - The inspector page let's you edit the properties of the nodes as shown in the image above.

+Another feature with this screen is that you are able to drag, set and dock the windows/tools tab according to your preference so you could personalize your own workspace and make it seem unique.

 That's all!
 Now you know the basics of the UI you can start learning the
 ## What's next?
 Now that you know the basics for what the UI does you are now ready to hop into a tutorial to create your first game!